-If you are a Magna Housing resident, or wish to make a complaint against a Magna resident, please complete the visit the page below or phone us on 01305 216090.
+If you are a Magna Housing customer, or wish to make a complaint against a Magna customer, please complete the visit the page below or phone us on 01305 216090.

 Legal powers against anti-social behaviour

 Anti-social behaviour (ASB) is a broad term used to describe day to day incidents of crime, nuisance and disorder that makes people’s lives a misery - from litter and vandalism, to public drunkenness or aggressive dogs, noisy or abusive neighbours.